 Tabbouleh is made with fine bulgur that's soaked in some liquid such as warm water.
 Coarse bulgur is large and needs to be cooked separately, it won't work for this salad.

-You can use other ingredients such as quinoa, couscous or even cauliflower rice to make tabouli, but keep in mind that it won't be the classic version.
+You can use other ingredients such as quinoa, couscous or even cauliflower rice to make tabouli, You can follow my guide on how to make couscous.
+Keep in mind that it won’t be the classic version.
 Moreover, the flavor and texture will be different.

 Did you make this recipe?
 I'd love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!